What Sustainability Indicators Exist Now and Should be Used?

 4. Biodiversity Loss: Quantifies the decline in species diversity and abundance.
 Healthy biodiversity ensures ecosystems remain resilient and productive.

 5. Waste Generation and Recycling: Tracks the amount of waste produced and how much is recycled.
-High rates and low waste generation signify a commitment to a circular economy.
+High recycling rates and low waste generation signify a commitment to a circular economy.

 Social Sustainability Indicators